 Author: Katie Kacvinsky

 Main Characters: Madeline Freeman, Justin Solvi

 The book is about a girl named Madeline Freeman.
 She is the daughter of the man who created online schooling and “living” online.
 It was a new way of living; a way where no one had to be hurt.
 But is it really living, to make people less social and live life with limitations?

 Not only that, but trees no longer exist, either.
 Now they have fake trees.

 Madeline, on the otherhand, disagrees with her father's different lifestyle.
 Instead, she wants to live in a place where technology doesn’t revolve around their life.
 She likes technology, but she doesn’t want it to control her.
 But her and father have different views, and that is when their opinions start to clash.

 Madeline comes across an unexpected turn of events.
 There's a boy in the picture and he wants to meet her.
 And she agrees to meet this boy named Justin just after a tutoring session.
-But he wants to meet her.
-Why?
+But why is he is he so determined to meet her?

 The book starts off with Madeline writing a journal entry and her talking about trees.
 Her mom just gave her a journal, so now she wants to start writing.

 This book is good.
 It’s not a personal favorite, but it is worth reading.
 There are some parts where it’s cliché, but other than that it’s fine.
 It’s a dystopian, futuristic novel where everything is done online which I thought was an interesting concept.
 And I thought it was cool how Madeline’s mother and father are polar opposites.
 They have different views on whether they should live their lives online.
 She likes technology but she thinks there should be a limit.
 She still keeps a journal and writes in longhand.
 She is one my favorite characters, because she doesn't pressure her daughter to live her life the way her father tells her to.
 She has her own opinion, which I admire from her character.